 Power racquet are designed by manufacturers to provide more power to wielders.
 These racquet are designed for larger hands ranging from oversize to super-oversize hands (107- 135 square inches).
 Power racquet are lightweight, usually, around 9 ounces, longer, around 28 inches, are stiffer and are balanced on the head.
 The last one is very important as these racquet are designed to retain enough weight in the hitting zone.
-If you’re a person with a shorter and slower swing that looks for more power than power racket it the choice for you.
+If you’re a person with a shorter and slower swing that looks for more power then a power racket is the choice for you.
 Based on a review from IPTL World, the best power racquet right now is the Babolat 2018 Pure Aero Tour followed by Babolat Pure Strike.
 You can check out a full comparison on their site.

 2. Tweener Racquet

 Regarded as the most popular type of racket, a Tweener gets its name because it’s between a power and a player racket.
 Tweener racquet possess features from both categories, power, and lightness from power racquet and the control features of players’ racquet.
 Tweeners are heavier than power racquet, usually weighing around 10 ounces, and the balance goes anywhere from slight headlight to slightly head heavy with mid plus heads of around 98-104 square inches.
 This type of racket mostly suits intermediate and advanced players because of the power level ranging between low-medium to medium-high.

 3. Modern Player’s Racquet